 On October 2, 2017, PCA acquired Sacramento Container Corporation ("Sacramento Container").
 We are currently in the process of evaluating and integrating Sacramento Container's controls over financial reporting which may result in changes or additions to PCA's internal control over financial reporting.
 Under guidelines established by the SEC, companies are permitted to exclude acquisitions from their assessment of internal control over financial reporting during the first year of an acquisition while integrating the acquired company.
 We excluded Sacramento Container from the assessment of internal control over financial reporting at March 31, 2018.
-Except as may relate to the integration of the Sacramento Container acquisition, there were no other changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) that occurred during the most recent fiscal quarter ended March 31, 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-As of and for the quarter ended March 31, 2018, Sacramento Container accounted for approximately 5% of the Company's consolidated total assets and 3% of consolidated net sales.
+Except as may relate to the integration of the Sacramento Container acquisition, there were no other changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) that occurred during the most recent fiscal quarter ended March 31, 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial sectors of the Company's consolidated total assets and 3% of consolidated ne sales.